Please contact Mr. P. Brown, Assistant Headteacher with responsibility for Curriculum & Courses

 In Years 10 and 11 our students have the opportunity to study for a range of Level 1, 2 and 3 qualifications.

-All students study for GCSEs in English Language and Literature, Mathematics, Science, History and/ or Geography and Humanities.
+All students study for GCSEs in English Language and Literature, Mathematics, Science, History and/ or Geography.
 Tutorial, Citizenship and Physical Education are also part of the curriculum.
-They can choose to take additional BTECs and GCSEs in subjects including Triple Science, French, Spanish, Art and Design, Fine Art, Digital Art, Philosophy and Ethics, Business Studies, Physical Education and Sport, Health and Social, Media Studies, Food and Nutrition, Textiles, Music, Product Design, Computer Science, Information and Communication Technology, Drama and Dance.
+They can choose to take additional BTECs and GCSEs in subjects including French, Spanish, Art and Design, Fine Art, Digital Art, Philosophy and Ethics, Business Studies, Physical Education and Sport, Textiles, Music, Computer Science, Hospitality and Catering, Information and Communication Technology, Drama, and Dance.

-We have outstanding vocational facilities at our Harraton Centre.
-It was praised by OFSTED as an “innovative step” to “broaden the Key Stage 4 curriculum”.
+We have outstanding vocational facilities at our Academy.
 A range of accredited courses are offered to KS4 students.
-They include Hair and Beauty and Engineering.
+They include Hair and Beauty and Engineering in our new state of the art facility.

 In addition to the National Curriculum subjects, Biddick Academy addresses cross- curricular themes and issues that include: